 Understanding Cellulitis Inflammation

-Cellulitis is a bacterial skin infection that can cause painful inflammation.
-Understanding the nature of cellulitis, its causes, symptoms, and the role of inflammation is crucial for effectively managing this condition.
+Cellulitis is a bacterial infection that affects the skin and underlying tissues.
+It can cause redness, swelling, pain, and warmth in the affected area.
+Understanding the nature of cellulitis inflammation is crucial for effectively managing the condition.

 What is Cellulitis?